Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-2.md

 Here we have created some structs to define the author and the commit and the functions associated to them that will return the metadata that is stored in the commit, which we used in the `cmdCommitHandler` function.
-A function to read the input that is given from the stdin, here we are reading till we encounter the new line which is currently a limitation.
+A function to read the input that is given from the standard input, here we are reading till we encounter the newline which is currently a limitation.
 Then the usual storing the object to the disk.

 Now we will create a new file inside out `.gitgo` directory named `HEAD` that will currently store the commits ID in it.